getnamingo/registry/README.md

 **Namingo** is now complete, thanks to our dedicated community.
 The journey doesn't end here, and we invite volunteers to help us continue testing and improving Namingo.

 Namingo is compatible with Ubuntu 22.04/24.04 LTS and Debian 12, supporting MariaDB/MySQL databases.
-We are also seeking testers for new operating systems and database setups, including AlmaLinux, Alpine Linux, FreeBSD 14, and Windows, with both MariaDB/MySQL and PostgreSQL options.
+We are also seeking testers for new operating systems and database setups, including Alpine Linux, and FreeBSD 14, with both MariaDB/MySQL and PostgreSQL options.

 Namingo efficiently manages up to 150,000 domains on a VPS setup with 2 cores, 4GB RAM, and an 11GB SSD.
 It can handle up to 1,000,000 domains on a more robust VPS configuration with 8 cores, 32GB RAM, and a 125GB NVMe SSD, though a few minor issues are noted in the [issues tab](https://github.com/getnamingo/registry/issues?q=is%3Aissue+is%3Aopen+label%3A%221+000+000+domains+issue%22).
 Zone generation for 1 million domains takes approximately 6 minutes.